oceanprotocol/pdr-backend/READMEs/get-ocean-on-sapphire.md

 Please note that the bridging may require several minutes to complete.
 Your OCEAN will be sent to the address you executed the transaction from.

+You can visually verify the transaction on the [Oasis Explorer](https://explorer.sapphire.oasis.io/address/0x39d22B78A7651A76Ffbde2aaAB5FD92666Aca520/transactions).

+Another way to visually verify the OCEAN token transfer is by importing the OCEAN token contract address `0x39d22B78A7651A76Ffbde2aaAB5FD92666Aca520` in the wallet using symbol `OCEAN` and decimal precision `18`.

 ## Conclusion

 Congratulations!
 You have successfully transferred OCEAN to the Sapphire Mainnet.
 Ensure to store your assets securely and manage private keys with utmost care.